Dicke State Generation and Extreme Spin Squeezing via Rapid Adiabatic Passage

 During the RAP generating the $\ket{S=5, 0}$ Dicke state (Fig.~\ref{fig:to_m=0}), we observed transient population in the $\ket{S=5, \pm 1}$ states.
 To create the ESS state, we abruptly turn off the coupling, $\Omega (t)$, which results in some population of the $\ket{S, \pm 1}$ states at final time, thus creating the desired ESS state.

 Figure~\ref{fig:to_ESS} shows the ESS state generation via fast turn-off of the coupling during a RAP pulse aiming towards $\ket{S, 0}$.
 The main change in the time dependence of the coupling compared to the one in Fig.~\ref{fig:to_m=0} is that we set the switch-off time of the coupling pulse to $t_\text{off} = 0.583 \chi / \alpha$ and choose the turn-off time $t_2=0.5 \chi / \alpha$.
 The maximum overlap with the ESS target state is $\epsilon^2=0.9994$, while the averaged spin projection onto the $x$ axis is $\Avg{\Op{S}_x}=S/2$.
+Despite these modifications, a large parameter space region still gives excellent fidelity (see Supplementary Material).

 Since the created ESS state is not an eigenstate of $\Op{S}_z^2$, which is the system's Hamiltonian after the coupling and the chirp are both turned off, the ESS state infidelity, $1- \epsilon^2$, oscillates with the frequency proportional to the shearing strength, $\chi$, as shown in the bottom panel of Fig.~\ref{fig:to_ESS}.
 The oscillations are relatively slow, and they end when turning off the OAT term in the Hamiltonian, Eq.~(\ref{Hamiltonian}), to achieve maximum fidelity.
-The ESS-state Wigner function on the Bloch sphere is shown in the inset of Fig.~\ref{fig:to_ESS}.
+The ESS-state Wigner function is shown in the inset of Fig.~\ref{fig:to_ESS}.
 We observe a reduced variance in the $z$ direction, while there is a definite orientation of the total spin ($\Avg{\Op{S}_x}=S/2$) that ensures significant contrast of the Ramsey signal, as opposed to the case utilizing the Dicke state $\ket{S, 0}$.

 So far, for illustration purposes, we have used only a small number of atoms.
 However, the proposed method works for arbitrary $N$.
-To demonstrate that, in Fig.~\ref{fig:scaling}, we plot the metrological gain of the RAP-produced state with respect to the CSS.
+To demonstrate this, in Fig.~\ref{fig:scaling}, we plot the metrological gain of the RAP-produced state with respect to the CSS.
 As a target state, we use an ESS state with contrast $\Avg{\Op{S}_x} = S/2$.
 The metrological gain obtained with the RAP-produced states is practically identical to the ESS-state gain with the HL scaling.
-To emphasize the robustness of the process, we calculated the metrological gain obtained using the RAP driving field parameters designed for $10\%$ more atoms: for instance, using the optimal parameters for 110 atoms when controlling only 100.
-In the worst scenario, we obtained a decrease of 0.5 dB in the metrological gain.
-Indeed, this shows that RAP is also robust with respect to the number of atoms.